git-pull/tao-of-tmux/manuscript/06-window.md

 `Prefix` + `space` switches window *layouts*.
 These are preset configurations which handle proportions of [panes](#panes).

-As of tmux 2.3, the supports layouts are:
+As of tmux 2.3, the supported layouts are:

 {width=75%}
 ![](images/06-window/even-horizontal.png)